offthedial/site/src/pages/idtga/rules.md

 ## Format
 Complete teams will consist of 4-5 players.

-### Preliminaries:
+### Pools:
-- Swiss Pools
+- Swiss
+- 4 Rounds (Each pool has a maximum of 16 teams)
 - Teams are evenly distributed across pools.
-- 4 Rounds (Each pool has a maximum of 16 teams)
 - Play all 3

 ### Top Cut:
-- Single Elimination - No 3rd place match.
+- Single Elimination
+- No 3rd place match
-- At least 1 team per pool, with a minimum of 4 teams total.
+- At least 4 teams total advance into top cut, with at least 1 team from each pool.
 - Best of 5

-### 4 or less teams
-If there are 4 or less teams, there will only be one bracket:
-- Double Elimination.
-- Best of 5

 ## Timing & Round Duration
-- The first round of the day goes for 45 minutes.
+- Each swiss round lasts 30 minutes.
-- All other preliminary matches will go for 40 minutes.
+- Each top cut round lasts 40 minutes.
+- The very first swiss round lasts 5 more minutes, for 35 minutes total.
+- Players must start their matches within 5 minutes of the round.
+  - If the match has not started yet, the first game is automatically awarded to the team that's waiting.
+  - For each additional 5 minutes that the match still hasn't started, an additional game will be awarded.
-- There is no time limit on the finals.
+- There is a 5-minute break before finals starts.
-- After the round has completed, any unreported games will automatically be reported as empty.
-- If you finish a round early, you must wait for the next round to begin.

 ## DC's Redo Decision Rules
 ### Redo the match if:
 - The team with the DC stops playing and allows the other team to KO.
 - The team with the DC stays inside their spawn barrier.
-- The team with the DC uses the same weapons/gear shown in the results.
+- Both teams use the same weapons/gear shown on the results screen.

 ### Do NOT redo the match if:
-- **Any player** on the same team DC's again in the same round.
+- **Any player** on the same team DC's again the same round.
-- The same player DC's again **any other time** in the tournament.
 - The host DC's.
 - The match has passed 2:30 before the DC'ing team has forfeited.
-- The team without a DC has 50 or less objective remaining (excluding penalty).
+- Either team has 50 or less objective remaining (excluding penalty).

-If either 2 DC’s occur in the same lobby or the host DC’s, the team currently not hosting must host a new lobby.
+If either 2 DC’s occur in the same lobby or the host DC’s, the team currently not hosting must host the new lobby.

 To reduce the chances of a dc happening, please check you have a good internet connection with low ping and/or have a LAN adapter for a smoother experience.
 If not, consider switching hosts.